 Nicotinamide-riboside transforms muscle cells into super muscle cells

-Muscles cells expend more energy and burn more fat when supplemented by the vitamin B3 analogue nicotinamide-riboside.
+Muscle cells expend more energy and burn more fat when supplemented by the vitamin B3 analogue nicotinamide-riboside.
 This is suggested by an animal study that researchers at the Ecole Polytechnique Federale de Lausanne in Switzerland published in Cell Metabolism.
 According to that study, nicotinamide-riboside is not only a potential slimming aid, but may also be an interesting sports supplement.
 And a supplement that can protect against diabetes.
 And maybe much more too.

 Nicotinamide-riboside is found in milk, but is also created in the body when enzymes attach ribose to vitamin B3.